bwoo14/2420_assign2/README.md

 <br>**Step 1: DO Setup**
 - Create 2 Droplets, a VPC, a Load Balancer, and a Firewall.
-- The firewall should be configured to allow HTTP traffic to the load balancer
+- The firewall should be configured to allow HTTP traffic on port 5050 to the load balancer
 ![](./images/droplets.png)
 ![](./images/vpc-img.png)
 ![](./images/load-bal-img.png)